brainstem-org/brainstem_support/docs/datamodel/modules/experiment_data.md

 - Two-Photon Microscopy
 - Three-Photon Microscopy

-A detailed list of the type-specific fields can be found on the [experiment data types page]({{"datamodel/schemas/experiment_data/"|absolute_url}}).
+A detailed list of the type-specific fields can be found on the [Data acquisition types page]({{"datamodel/schemas/experiment_data/"|absolute_url}}).

 ## Permissions

-Experiment data inherits permissions through its associated dataset.
+Data acquisition inherits permissions through its associated dataset.

 Visit the [permissions page] to learn more.

-## Experiment data API access
+## Data acquisition API access

-The API allows for programmable access to experiment data.
-Learn more about the experiment data fields and data structure on the [Experiment data API page]({{"api/modules/experiment_data/"|absolute_url}}).
+The API allows for programmable access to data acquisition.
+Learn more about the data acquisition fields and data structure on the [data acquisition API page]({{"api/modules/experiment_data/"|absolute_url}}).